ChatPlug/ChatPlug/README.md

 # :electric_plug: Getting started
 To start run `pip install` and `python3 main.py`.
 It will create all the nessesary config files.
-To import conversation, add your facebook conversation id to `conversations.json`.
-Facegram will generate the rest for you (Telegram chat).
+Fill necessary config information in generated `config.ini` file.
+To import conversation, simply message your second telegram account account with `/help` to list and import your recent facebook threads.
+However, every incoming message from facebook will register its sender in Facegram, so you don't need to import all of your contacts manually :smile:.

 # :warning: Disclamer